aka: Cosmic Entities

 - The Phoenix Force, Depending on the Writer alternately the embodiment of life and rebirth, the potential psionic energy of all living beings, or both.

 - Depending on the Writer Galactus can or cannot feed off of stars or other energy sources.
 Some stories he can, others he cannot, others those sources work temporarily and sooner or later he needs to feed on a planet.
+Galactus was later revealed to be the seal on Abraxas, his diet of planetary civilizations is to keep Abraxas from simply kill everything everywhere all at once.
+The rest were just excuses he came up with to make himself feel better about the whole thing.

 - The Stranger, a former aspect of the Tribunal, which it removed to be able to interact with existence, and who has acted as an outsider and cosmic schemer ever since.

 - The Watchers, a race of Sufficiently Advanced Aliens who can manipulate cosmic energies on a level with Galactus but have sworn never to interfere.
+Somehow they have a rivalry with the Celestials, though Uatu (the Watcher normally assigned to Earth and one of the few to qualify as an actual character) specially says that the reasons for and nature of this rivalry would be impossible for humans to comprehend.

 - Numerous pantheons of largely Jerk Ass Gods.
-Most of whom are "only" natural parts of other "dimensions" or "planes" who got a kick out interfering with the development of life.
+Most of whom are "only" natural parts of the universe, other "dimensions" or "planes" who got a kick out interfering with the development of life.
 They got kicked out by the Celestials, who felt only they should do that.

 - Quasar once met Anthropomorpho, the living incarnation of the idea of having living incarnations of abstract concepts.
 Seriously.

-- The Elder Gods, who are not the same as the pantheons.
+- The Elder Gods, who are not the same as the previously described pantheons.
 They grew from seeds planted by the sentient part of Earth's biosphere to protect the emerging life.
 Most of them became corrupt and were destroyed by the Demogorge, the only one who remains near Earth, sleeping the in sun.
 The other known survivors, Set, Gaea, Oshtur, and Chthon, hide away in their own personal dimensions.

 - The Elders Of The Universe, life forms from the start of universe who can manipulate energies from the Big Bang and live until they lose the will to.
 They eventually let anyone join their club if they managed to outlive the rest of their species and their native galaxy, so not every member is this trope: The Grand Master, Runner, Champion and Collector are.
 Ego The Living Planet was allowed in, claiming to be a Single Specimen Species and then blowing out every star in his galaxy himself.